blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 	- Nyaya school's epistemology accepts four out of six Pramanas as reliable means of gaining knowledge – Pratyaksha (Perception), Anumāṇa (Logical Inference), Upamāṇa (Comparison and Analogy) and Shabda (Verbal Testimony).
 	- It states that suffering is caused by bad understandings and ignorance
 	- Liberation can be achieved with right understanding
-	- It postulates Asat-Karya-Vada (Theory of Non-Existent Effect)
+	- It postulates Asat-Karya-Vada (Proposition of Non-Existent Effect)
 - 4. Vaisheshika (Particulate Nature)
 	- It postulated that everything is made of atoms